 The court, therefore, vacated and remanded with instructions to the judge to direct the Bureau to assign the employer's original Utilization Review request to a URO for a Utilization Review determination.

 Hot Tips - Delaware

-By Keri L. Morris-Johnston, Esquire | 302.552.4372 | klmorris@mdwcg.com send an Agreement as to Compensation to the injured worker for signature and then file with the
+By Keri L. Morris-Johnston, Esquire | 302.552.4372 | klmorris@mdwcg.com injured worker for signature and then file with the

 Keri L. Morris-Johnston